Haryanto still hoping for an F1 return

-LONDON The competition for the last three slots on the 2017 Formula One starting grid is hotting up but Indonesian driver Rio Haryanto believes he is still in with a shout.
+LONDON (Reuters) - The competition for the last three slots on the 2017 Formula One starting grid is hotting up but Indonesian driver Rio Haryanto believes he is still in with a shout.

 "Of course there is a chance to get back again.
 We are working hard to get the seat back," the 23-year-old told Reuters.
 "It has to be next year."